Double shooting in Allentown prompts large police presence at apartment building

 ALLENTOWN, Pa. - Police and members of the SWAT team swarmed the area of the Bridgeview Apartments in Allentown after two people were shot Wednesday night.

-Members of the Allentown Police Department patrol division responded to a report of a shooting in the 700 block of Harrison Street, according to a news release from the Allentown Police Department.
+Members of the Allentown Police Department patrol division responded to a report of a shooting around 6:30 p.m. in the 700 block of Harrison Street, according to a news release from the Allentown Police Department.

 Officers found one victim suffering from a non-life-threatening injury.
 A short time later, a second victim arrived at a nearby hospital also suffering from non-life-threatening injuries, city police said.